 -

 Courts are now exploring options to leverage artificial intelligence (AI) to enhance operations and support staff.
-Join us for the latest session in our AI and the Courts webinar series, featuring a discussion of real-world applications of AI tools.
+Join us for the latest session in the TRI/NCSC AI Policy Consortium's AI and the Courts webinar series, featuring a discussion of real-world applications of AI tools.

 Panelists will address how judges can address both scenarios.
 Following the webinar, participants will be able to: